 Please Note: While every care has been taken to display accurate information, the local authority will not be held responsible for any loss, damage or inconvenience caused as a result of any inaccuracy or error within.
 Should you need to rely on information provided in these pages please obtain separate confirmation from the staff at the Planning Public Office.

-- All cultural institutions and many local visitor attractions will be closed until 29th March or until further notice.
+- All cultural institutions and many local visitor attractions will be reopening during Phase 3.

 - We recommend you to check with relevant organisers and/or venues for latest updates.